 Throughout his career he wrote poetry that was published in leading Australian journals and in some anthologies, on a wide range of themes deriving from his experiences and travel.

 Since 2001 he has devoted his energies mainly to writing.
 Articles principally on Middle East issues and reviews of books have appeared in Australian newspapers and journals.
 He has had published a work of historical fiction on Italian partisans in World War II and co-authored two books on voting by the Italian diaspora in the parliament in Rome.
 In 2016 his biography of famed Italian POW and mountaineer Felice Benuzzi was published in Australia and the Italian version came out early in 2017.
-He is currently writing the life story of an Australian hero of the Korean War, Ben O’Dowd.
+His biography of Ben O'Dowd, an Australian hero of the Korean War, was published in 2019.

 In this website

 Ghosts in the Helmet Trees - Italian partisans